-Short-term investments are comprised of discount notes as of March 31, 2020 (2019 included treasury bills) with an average term to maturity of 34 days (2019 - 39 days) and effective interest rate of 0.4 per cent (2019 - 1.7 per cent to 1.8 per cent).
+As of March 31, 2021, the Plan did not hold any short-term investments.
+In 2020, short-term investments were comprised of discount notes with an average term to maturity of 34 days and effective interest rate of 0.4 per cent.
 Interest is receivable at maturity.